neunzehnhundert97/VexRiscv-Profiler/README.md

-  help, -h, --h         : Display this help profile               : Perform the profiling analysis              : Perform a analysis graph                 : Create a graphical representation for the given analysis func=[name]           : Name of a function for instruction level analysis.
-Also changed the analysis mode input=[file,file...]  : Input files to profile.
-Expected to be .hex with a .elf of the same name in the same directory profilerFlags=[flags] : Flags that will be given to the profilers makefile bootAt=[address]      : Address to start execution at (default 80000000) exclude=[name,name...]: Functions to be excluded from the call graph take=[n]              : Takes only n items from each predefined task's list, take happens after drop drop=[n]              : Drops n items from each predefined task's list, drop happens before take postfix=[string]      : Appends the given string to every produced output file
+  help, -h, --h         : Display this help profile               : Perform the profiling analysis              : Perform a analysis benchmark             : Perform a benchmark, only usefull with one target and variants graph                 : Create a graphical representation for the given analysis func=[name]           : Name of a function for instruction level analysis.
+Also changed the analysis mode variants=[v1[,v2..]]  : A list of variants to work on, for instance to benchmark different versions (only predefined tasks) input=[file,file...]  : Input files to profile.
+Expected to be .hex with a .elf of the same name in the same directory profilerFlags=[flags] : Flags that will be given to the profilers makefile bootAt=[address]      : Address to start execution at (default 80000000) exclude=[name,name...]: Functions to be excluded from the call graph take=[n]              : Takes only n items from each predefined task's list, take happens after drop drop=[n]              : Drops n items from each predefined task's list, drop happens before take select=[n[,n..]]      : Selects the given indices from each predefined task's list, not compatible with take or drop postfix=[string]      : Appends the given string to every produced output file
 ```